 University of California, San Diego

 Welcome!
-I am a PhD student at UC San Diego, working in machine learning.
-I am advised by Yoav Freund, and received my M.S. in Computer Science from UCSD in spring 2013.
-During my PhD, I have developed semi-supervised algorithms to combine ensembles of predictors, and have also worked on sequential processes and learning algorithms.
-My research statement and CV have more information.
+I recently completed my PhD at UC San Diego in machine learning, where I was advised by Yoav Freund.
+During my PhD, I developed semi-supervised algorithms to combine ensembles of predictors, and also worked on sequential processes and learning algorithms.
+My research statement has more information.